 “Is it a money thing in what you call traditional schools?”
 Bill asked.

-“Resources are important—to any school, charter or traditional—but keep in mind that most increases in education dollars in any district or school go to salaries, and there are no studies I’m aware of that show a causative relationship between teacher salaries and student achievement.
+“Resources are important—to any school, charter or traditional—but keep in mind that most increases in education dollars in any district or school go to salaries, and there are no studies I’m aware of that show a causative relationship between teacher salaries and improved student achievement.
+None.
 It’s not money, it’s will.”

 “You said ‘will’ before, right?”